 In this section each of the fields summarized above is discussed.

-For the consumer the PHD profile element tells one what type of measurement value the Observation has.
-For example, if Observation.meta.profile entry contains “http://hl7.org/fhir/uv/phd/StructureDefinition/PhdNumericObservation” one knows that this measurement is a scalar.
+The PHD profile element may identify what type of measurement value the Observation has.
+For example, if Observation.meta.profile entry contains "http://hl7.org/fhir/uv/phd/StructureDefinition/PhdNumericObservation" this measurement is a scalar.
 As discussed in the Phd Numeric Observation Profile section, scalars are mapped to a valueQuantity element, thus one knows the value[x] element is of type valueQuantity, which may make parsing the value[x] element a little simpler.

 The measurement type tells what the measurement is.
 In HL7 such information is typically done through codes and it is no different here.
 However, one must understand the coding system in order to interpret what the code means.
 Consumers of the PHD profiles must understand the MDC code system to interpret the measurement.
 The MDC code system consists of 32-bit integers.
 Examples of some common MDC codes are

 A comprehensive list of MDC codes is available using the NIST RTMSS Rosetta.
 It provides descriptions and, if applicable, the units associated with the measurement in both MDC and UCUM.
-The Rosetta is still a work in progress.
+The Rosetta system is updated on a regular basis with new codes and corrections as needed.
 One can find more information about the MDC code system here.

 For those consumer applications that would like to have the codes as LOINC and the uploader did not provide them, there is a mapping from MDC to LOINC available here with a direct link to the download here.
 The FHIR MDC to LOINC concept map is available here.
 One may freely download and use this material as needed in an implementation license free, but it does require that one create a (free) login account.
 At the time of this writing there is no comprehensive mapping of MDC to other code systems such as SNOMED CT.
 A mapping from MDC to SNOMED CT for some of the more common codes is available in the 2017 Continua Design Guidelines H.813 HIS Interface document.
 The guidelines are freely available for download, however it is not known what the licensing requirements are for use of the SNOMED CT code system.